In this page

 Currently, the United Kingdom is bound to comply with both European Union (EU) Directives and also agreements entered into by the EU with other countries.
 As such, the purpose of the EU Procurement Directives is to ensure open and transparent competition for European public contracts, to support the free market and help ensure value for money in public purchasing.

-For contracts over a threshold value, which varies depending on what is being purchased, the EU Directives require that opportunities are advertised in the Official Journal of the European Union (OJEU); they also require that contracts are awarded in accordance with certain standard procedural rules, for example on timescales for the contracting process, advertising, information that potential suppliers should provide, and the basis on which bids may be assessed.
-Contracting authorities are also bound by Treaty principles that prohibit discrimination between economic operators and require that procurement procedures ensure equal treatment and are transparent.
+For contracts over a threshold value, which varies depending on what is being purchased, the EU Directives require that opportunities are advertised in the Official Journal of the European Union (“OJEU”); they also require that contracts are awarded in accordance with certain standard procedural rules, for example on timescales for the contracting process, advertising, information that potential suppliers should provide, and the basis on which bids may be assessed.
+Welsh Public Sector bodies are also bound by Treaty principles that prohibit discrimination between economic operators and require that procurement procedures ensure equal treatment and are transparent.
+The UK officially left the EU on the 31 December 2019 and the transition period will end on the 31st December 2020, which will have no immediate impact on the PCR 2015.
+There may be procurement reform in the future but at the end of the transition period the PCR 2015 will still stand.
+A statutory instrument has been laid before the UK Parliament which will address some of the inoperable aspects of the PCR 2015, such as advertising in the OJEU.
+The UK government has developed a replacement e-notification system called Find a Tender Service (FTS) to replace the OJEU/TED at the end of the transition period.

-For contracting authorities in the UK the rules are those set out in the PCR 2015, which implements the 2014 Public Contracts Directive.
-Procurement within the meaning of the PCR 2015 is expressly defined as
+For WPS bodies in the UK the rules are those set out in the PCR 2015, which implements the 2014 Public Contracts Directive.
+Procurement within the meaning of the PCR 2015 is expressly defined as:

-“the acquisition by means of a public contract of works, supplies or services by one or more contracting authorities from economic operators chosen by those contracting authorities, whether or not the works, supplies or services are intended for a public purpose”.
+the acquisition by means of a public contract of works, supplies or services by one or more WPS bodies from economic operators chosen by those WPS bodies, whether or not the works, supplies or services are intended for a public purpose.

-The PCR 2015 sets out the procedures that contracting authorities are required to follow in letting a public contract and establishes thresholds above which the full extent of those regulations apply.
+The PCR 2015 sets out the procedures that WPS bodies are required to follow in letting a public contract and establishes thresholds above which the full extent of those regulations apply.
 More information regarding the current thresholds is available via this link.

 The decisions of public bodies have always been subject to public law challenge by way of judicial review.
 Whilst LHAs are public bodies and so subject to judicial review, the status of RSLs has not been as clear cut.
 In R (on the application of Weaver) v London & Quadrant Housing Trust EXCA Civ 587, the Court of Appeal held that a decision made by a housing association in relation to the termination of a tenancy was an act of a public nature which would render the housing association a public authority, and therefore, amenable to judicial review.

-The procurement requirements set out in the PCR 2015 apply to bodies that are "contracting authorities.”
-The definition of contracting authorities is wide and includes national, regional and local government, and any other body subject to public law.
+The procurement requirements set out in the PCR 2015 apply to bodies that are 'Welsh Public Sector bodies'.
+The definition of WPS bodies is wide and includes national, regional and local government, and any other body subject to public law.

 Regulation 2 of the PCR 2015 states that any legal entity is subject to the PCR 2015 if it is a body governed by public law which has all the following characteristics: